thehackersplaybook/auxknow/README.md

 </div>

 AuxKnow is an advanced, state-of-the-art, fully customizable Answer Engine library, built to streamline the integration of intelligent answering capabilities into your applications.
 With AuxKnow, you can deploy feature-rich Answer Engines with minimal effort.
-For detailed guidance, refer to the **Usage Instructions** section below.
+For detailed guidance, refer to the [**Usage Instructions**](https://the-hackers-playbook.gitbook.io/auxknow/usage) section in the documentation.

 ---

 ## Background

-At _The Hackers Playbook_, we are committed to building cutting-edge AI infrastructure and platforms to empower developers and organizations in India (Bharat) and beyond.
+At _The Hackers Playbook_, we are committed to building cutting-edge AI infrastructure and platforms grown out of Bharat (India).
 AuxKnow represents a significant milestone in our mission to deliver robust, developer-friendly tools for crafting AI-driven solutions.
-We encourage you to explore, innovate, and share your insights to help us improve and evolve. 🚀
+We encourage you to explore, innovate, and share your insights to help us improve and evolve.
+We look forward to your participation in our mission, since we are largely community driven and believe in Open Source culture.

-AuxKnow leverages the capabilities of Perplexity’s Sonar models to enable seamless integration of "Answer Engine" functionality.
+AuxKnow leverages the capabilities of [Perplexity’s Sonar models](https://sonar.perplexity.ai/) to enable seamless integration of "Answer Engine" functionality.
 While Perplexity’s models provide the foundational technology, AuxKnow bridges the gap by delivering a highly configurable and user-friendly library to accelerate application development.

 ---